 Brother Armand is beginning his eighth year at Lewis.
 He is a Professor of Theology who earned his B.A. in Theology from Christian Brothers University, an M.A. from the University of Memphis, an M.A. from Seattle University, an M.A. from Holy Names College, and a Ph.D. from the Union Institute.
 His area of specialization is Spirituality and he gives retreats and speaks to various groups and faculties concerning the Lasallian Tradition, real-life spirituality, the Catholic Intellectual tradition and other topics.
 For the last number of years, he has been a regular presenter at the (IALU) International Association of Lasallian Universities in Rome, Italy; the “Educators’ Summit,” a regional gathering of high school theology teachers from around the country; and ELM, Exploring Lasallian Mission, at Lewis University.
 Brother Armand’s leisurely interests include singing, golf, cooking, learning Spanish and travel.

-Associate Professor in the Mathematics/Computer Science Department, holds a B.A. from Christian Brothers University and an M.A. and Ph.D. from the University of Illinois.
+Associate Professor in the Computer and Mathematical Sciences Department, holds a B.A. from Christian Brothers University and an M.A. and Ph.D. from the University of Illinois.
 He was born in Evanston, Ill., and has taught at Lewis for 30 years.
 A consistent advocate for social justice, he is active in the University’s STAND organization which is committed to assisting the poor and vulnerable by promoting social justice and peace.
 Among many other initiatives, STAND members regularly write letters that ask for peaceful and just action to assist victims of injustice.
 Reading, camping, and working with STAND are among his interests.

 Brother Brian began teaching at Lewis University-Albuquerque in the Fall of 2009 after 44 years of teaching and administration at the College of Santa Fe in New Mexico.
 He has applied his earned doctorates in Philosophy and Psychology to teach both subjects.
 Brother Brian earlier established a Psychology program and taught in the Philosophy program at the College of Santa Fe.
 He also initiated the Santa Fe Institute for Spirituality, which continues to this day, offering summer and year-long courses on the Church Fathers (St. Augustine, St. Thomas, St. Catherine of Siena, St. Thomas Aquinas, etc.) and other spiritual masters, mostly, but not exclusively Catholic.